 King William Island

-On King Williams Island, we return to the site of Sir John Franklin's saga.
+On King Williams Island, return to the site of Sir John Franklin's saga.
 For two winters, Franklin’s ships Erebus and Terror were beset in ice near the island.
 In 1848, the ships were abandoned.
 A decade passed before a cairn with a terse note of explanation was discovered on Victory Point.
 The questions raised by that discovery have inspired search expeditions into the 21st century.
 In 2008, remnants of copper sheeting believed to be from the ships were discovered during a six-week expedition under the auspices of Parks Canada in the area of O’Reilly Island.
-Weather and ice conditions permitting, we may attempt to visit the community of Gjoa Haven.

 Coronation Gulf and Cambridge Bay

-In the area around Bathurst Inlet, we’ll enjoy a hike on the tundra among the spectacular fall colors.
-Here we will fully appreciate the lush flora that flourishes briefly during the short Arctic summer.
-This is also the area where the first polar bear and grizzly hybrid was discovered, and we’ll be on the lookout for all three species.
+In the area around Bathurst Inlet, you’ll enjoy a hike on the tundra.
+Here you will fully appreciate the lush flora that flourishes briefly during the short Arctic summer.
+This is also the area where the first polar bear and grizzly hybrid was discovered, and you’ll be on the lookout for all three species.

-Our final destination is the town of Kugluktuk.
-We will have a chance to explore and bid the community farewell.
-We’ll later make our way to the airport where we board our charter flight to Edmonton.
-Upon Arrival in Edmonton, Alberta, we transfer to our nearby airport hotel.
+Your final destination is the town of Kugluktuk.
+You will have a chance to explore and bid the community farewell.
+You’ll later make your way to the airport where you board your charter flight to Edmonton.
+Upon Arrival in Edmonton, Alberta, transfer to your nearby airport hotel.